rwpalmer/DFPlay/README.md

 ## *Project Status*
 * v 0.0.10
-	- includes some enhancements and fixes
-	- was released as a (one-time) Arduino port
+	- Pre-release code ported to Arduino
 * v 1.0.0 released for Particle Devices on 30 Sep 2018
 	* Supports FN-M16P ( DFPlayer-Mini )
 * v 1.1.0 is planned for early 2019